 The regional demographics of the Magic Valley in south-central Idaho illustrate a pattern of rapid and sustained growth.
 Crossroads Point® is uniquely located, allowing central access to both the expanding region, as well as interstate access to Salt Lake City and other major cities for easy distribution of your products.
 Additional information can be found at Idaho's Department of Labor and Department of Commerce.

-The population of Twin Falls County* has grown steadily from 71,974 in 2006 to 83,514 in 2015, a 25 percent increase.
-The population grew 1.7 percent from 2015 and continues to be ranked sixth most populous county in the state.
+The population of Twin Falls County* has grown steadily from 73,143 in 2008 to 86,081 in 2018, a 14.6 percent increase.
+The population grew at a slow pace of .9 percent from 2017 yet continues to be ranked sixth most populous county in the state.
 It is a thriving retail hub for south central Idaho and northern Nevada, drawing on a consumer base of about 250,000.
-It is also the most urban of the region’s counties with 73 percent of the residents living in a city.
+It is also the most urban of the region’s counties with almost three-quarters of its residents living within a city border.
 Abundant natural resources, recreational opportunities and cultural events attract travelers and residents.

 |Twin Falls County Demographics*|